Amrutanubhav: About the work

-On advise from his guru, Nivruttinath, Jñāneśvar created an original work to state his experiences in yoga and philosophy.
+On advice from his guru, Nivruttinath, Jñāneśvar created an original work to state his experiences in yoga and philosophy.
 Although the work did not achieve as much fame as the Jñāneśvari, it is still considered as one of the most important ones in Marathi literature.
 This work was to be Dnyaneshwar's last as he soon announced his intention to take on the state of a Sanjeevan Samadhi.